Prostate matters is a not for profit organisation committed to providing free information about prostate issues from leading Clinical Authorities.

 MR Linac systems cintegrate an MR scanner and a LINAC (linear accelerator) to locate tumours with great precision in real time, and shape of X-ray beams in real time accordingly, It is particularly useful for organs such as the lung or prostate which change shape and position all the time.

 Proton Beam is a new type of particle therapy that uses a beam of proton particles to destroy the cancer cells.
 The advantage of proton therapy over other types of EBRT is that the charged particles can be targeted to a specific depth and damage to normal tissue from entry, exiting and scattering of the beam is minimised.
-The equipment is very expensive.
-There are 3 private centres run by Rutherford Health with installations in Reading, Newport in Wales and near Newcastle.
 There is no evidence to show it is more effective than IMRT in prostate cancer, although it is more effective in a number of limited areas: cancers affecting the optic nerve, and treating children.
-The Christie and UCLH have systems targeting these cancers, but proate treatment is not offered on the NHS.
+The Christie and UCLH have systems targeting these cancers, but prostate treatment is not offered on the NHS.
+However UCLH has a partnership with Proton Beam International to offer PBT to private patients for the treatment of prostate cancer.

 Brachtherapy involves planting radioactive seeds in or next to the cancer lesions in the prostate.
 There are two types of Brachytherapy – “High Dose” and “Low Dose” (see the specific pages on Brachytherapy).